 |Other Test(s) (e.g., GMAT, MCAT)||n/a|

 |Letters of Recommendation Required||3|

 Students may enter the department once a year, in fall.
-The deadline for applying is December 15, with applicants notified by letter before March 1.
+The deadline for applying is December 1, with applicants notified by letter before March 1.
 All applicants must apply online.
 Accepted students must respond in writing by April 15.
-The application is judged on the basis of previous academic record, other experience, 3 letters of recommendation, personal statement, vitae, writing sample, and the Graduate Record Exam (GRE) scores.
+The application is judged on the basis of previous academic record, other experience, 3 letters of recommendation, personal statement, vitae, and writing sample.
+Students may enter the department once a year, in fall.

 The admissions process in the department is the responsibility of the Admissions Committee.
 The committee will direct applications from qualified candidates to a faculty member in the department whose interests are similar to the applicant's.
 A temporary advisor must be willing to accept temporary responsibility for the student's graduate program.
 If no temporary advisor can be found, the candidate cannot be admitted to graduate study.
 If a faculty member agrees to serve as temporary advisor and the applicant is judged qualified for admission, the student is notified that the department will recommend admission to the Graduate School.
 Formal notification of admission comes from the Graduate School.

 All applications must include a substantial sample of academic writing.
 For applicants already having an approved master's thesis, the thesis must be submitted.
 For students holding an M.A. that did not require a thesis, and for applicants currently pursuing an M.A., a paper from a graduate-level course or seminar may be submitted.
 For students holding a B.A., the writing sample might include sections from an undergraduate thesis or seminar paper, or a course paper.
 Applicants who wish to submit an alternative writing sample (for example, solely authored published article, solely authored research report or section of a research report) should check first with the chair of the Admissions Committee.